TurtleEngr/libre-bib/src/doc/manual/libre-bib.md

 > bib setup-bib

-Fix any errors then run it again, util no more errors.
+Fix any errors then run it again, until no more errors.

 If you are planing on using a remote DB, then see the \"Configure ssh\" section.